srkunze/fork/README.rst

     def weird_side_effects(*args, **kwargs):
         # implementation

 Something else?
 ---------------

 Sure.
-If you don't like the fork calling syntax, try those decorators:
+If you don't like the fork calling syntax, try these decorators to parallelize implicitly:

 .. code:: python